marza96/STE-K-Means/README.md

 # STE-K-Means

 This repository contains the proof of concept for a differentiable K-Means solver using the Straight Through Estimator.
-The key property of K-Means, which says that it can be interpreted as a matrix factorization problem together is leveraged to get a constrained low-rank factorization problem.
+The key property of K-Means, which says that it can be interpreted as a matrix factorization problem is leveraged to get a constrained low-rank factorization problem.
 The Gumbel-Straight-Trhough operator is then used to cast this problem into a differentiable form.

 ## Implementation